paulknysh/blackbox/README.md

 ... | ... | ... | ... | ...
 0.042 | 0.042 | ... | 0.042 | 0.001

-In output file all parameters and function value are normalized into range [0, 1]: 0 corresponds to minimum value, 1 corresponds to maximum value.
+**Important:** In output file all parameters and function value are normalized into range [0, 1]: 0 corresponds to minimum value, 1 corresponds to maximum value.
 This should help user to analyze/interpret evolution of parameters and function values more objectively, in relative sense.
 Once desired set of parameters is chosen, a simple linear rescaling should be applied to obtain absolute values.

 ## Author